tongzhu2022/Product-Review-Classifier/README.md

 # Text Classifier
 - This is a replication project from Keith Galli
 - In this project I built a machine learning model that automatically classifies text as either being positive or negative
-- The dataset used come from Amazon reviews as the training data
+- The training dataset come from Amazon reviews

 ```Python
 import json